 This may vary per student; the reflective questions should be answered thoughtfully but will not take long.
-The essay requires you to read two articles and write a short 500-word to 750-word response.
-We don’t anticipate the task taking you very long, but it will require more time than the reflective questions.
+We estimate that the Decision Tool will take between 5-15min.

-All entering, first-year WFU students complete the DSP, regardless of AP or IB credit.
+All entering, first-year WFU students complete the First Year Writing Decision Tool, regardless of AP or IB credit.

-- What are the goals of the DSP?
+- What are the goals of the First Year Writing Decision Tool?

 - Provide students with the opportunity to reflect on reading and writing expected in their first years at WFU, prior to students’ course registration.

-- The most important outcome of the DSP is for you to reflect on your own sense of preparedness for college writing.
-You should thoughtfully consider your recent reading and writing experiences and needs as you select a first writing-intensive course.
+- The First Year Writing Decision Tool will be used by students to reflect on their own sense of preparedness for college writing.
+Students should thoughtfully consider their recent reading and writing experiences and needs as they select a first writing-intensive course.
 It is much harder after the first year to ensure that you get foundational practice with college-level reading and writing, and students often report feeling behind in their upper-level courses if they do not get this practice in their first year.
-So, it is very important that you select the course(s) that will best serve your needs; the DSP process can facilitate reflection as you consider your writing course options (see here).
+So, it is very important that you select the course(s) that will best serve your needs; the First Year Writing Decision Tool process can facilitate reflection as you consider your writing course options.

 - What about AP/IB credit?

-As of Fall 2022, if you have earned a 5 on the AP exam in Language, or a 7 on the English IB Higher Level exam, then you may exempt WRI 111.
+As of Fall 2022, if you have earned a 5 on the AP exam in Language, or a 7 on the English IB Higher Level exam, then you may be given WRI 111 credit and exempt the College Writing Requirement.
 There is no other exemption process.
-Most students with qualifying scores use them, because they receive both credit hours and exemption from WRI 111.
-These students often still want to receive university-level writing practice and guidance in their first year.
+Most students with qualifying scores use them, because they receive both credit hours and exemption from the College Writing Requirement.
+However, these students often still want to receive university-level writing practice and guidance in their first year.
 If this is true for you, you can consider:

 - Taking WRI 210 or WRI 212 in your first year.
 Sections of each course are offered in both spring and fall, and you may take the courses in any order.
 WRI 210: Advanced Academic Writing offers students practice in and exposure to advanced writing and rhetoric, especially as it extends beyond the first year and into a variety of university disciplines.
 WRI 212: The Art of the Essay focuses on literary nonfiction and the art of essay writing (see course descriptions).
 WRI 210 or WRI 212 fulfill elective college credit toward graduation, are each a gateway course for the Writing Minor, and can offer a strong, writing-focused prelude to the FYS or other courses in which students are asked to write.

-- Taking WRI 111, with the understanding that this means waiving your AP / IB credits.
-Please discuss this possibility with Professor Branch or Professor Lancaster before making this decision.
+- Taking WRI 111, or the WRI 109/110 sequence, with the understanding that this means waiving your AP / IB credits.
+Please discuss this possibility with Professor Erin Branch before making this decision.